baha-homidov/dataset/README.md

 ## `ds::queue`
 Queue is implemented by using singly linked list.

+## `ds::sparse_matrix`
+Sparse matrix is implemented using raw dynamic arrays.
+Only works with artithmetic datatypes

 ## `ds::map`
 This data structure imitates the functionality of the std::map except iterators and some advanced functionalities.
 Just like std::map it uses key-value node.
 Operator **[]** with key used to access any value.
 ## `ds::graph`